mrhota/rust/src/doc/guide.md

 }
 ```

-That is how you can get and use the values contained in `enum`s.
+It can also allow us to deal with errors or unexpected computations like a
-It can also allow us to treat errors or unexpected computations, for example, a
+function that is not guaranteed compute a result (an `int` here).
+Such a
-function that is not guaranteed to be able to compute a result (an `int` here),
+function could return an `OptionalInt`, for example, and we would handle the two
-could return an `OptionalInt`, and we would handle that value with a `match`.
+possible values with a `match`.
+As you can see, `enum` and `match` used
-As you can see, `enum` and `match` used together are quite useful!
+together are quite useful!

-`match` is also an expression, which means we can use it on the right
+`match` is also an expression, which means we can use it on the right hand side
-hand side of a `let` binding or directly where an expression is
+of a `let` binding or directly where an expression is used.
+We could also
-used.
-We could also implement the previous line like this:
+implement the previous line like this:

 ```{rust}
 fn cmp(a: int, b: int) -> Ordering {